pololu/rpicsim/docs/KnownIssues.md

   * 1.95
   * 2.00

-If you are using a different version of MPLAB X, some of the flaws might not apply to you.
+If you are using a different version of MPLAB X, some of the issues might not apply to you.

-Many of these flaws have only been tested for on a single model of PIC microcontroller and they may or may not affect other models.
+Many of these issues have only been reproduced on a single model of PIC microcontroller and they may or may not affect other models.

-Many of these flaws are also reported on other pages of this {file:Manual.md manual}, but this page is complete list of all flaws that could affect users of RPicSim.
+Many of these issues are also reported on other pages of this {file:Manual.md manual}, but this page is a complete list of all issues that could affect users of RPicSim.

-Internal flaws that have been successfully worked around are not listed here, but might be found in the RPicSim specs by searching for the word "flaw".
+Internal issues that have been successfully worked around are not listed here, but might be found in the RPicSim specs by searching for the word "flaw".

-There are almost certainly many flaws that have not been found yet.
+There are almost certainly many issues that have not been found yet.

 MPLAB X simulator does not support all PIC devices equally